Peugeot 504: Mechanical configuration

 The car was rear-wheel drive, with longitudinally mounted engines, canted over to bring a lower bonnet line to the styling.
 Manual and automatic transmissions were offered.
 The suspension system consisted of MacPherson struts at the front and mainly coil springs at the rear.
 Sedan, coupé, and cabriolet models additionally had rear semi-trailing arms whereas wagons and pickups had a simpler live rear axle with coils or heavy-duty leaf springs respectively.
 Most 504 models used a torque tube driveline.
 With long suspension travel and great strength, the 504 was suited to rough road conditions, and the car proved extremely reliable in conditions found in Africa, Asia, Australia and the like.

-The car used disc brakes at the front, and either disc brakes or drum brakes at the rear, depending on the model.
+The car used disc brakes at the front, and either disc brakes or (in later added simpler models) drum brakes at the rear.
 Brake pad wear warning via an instrument panel indicator light was a notable innovation.
 The steering was a rack and pinion system.
 The Peugeot 504 was widely available with diesel engines and an automatic transmission option, which was a rare combination at the time.
 Engines were of the Indenor design and included 1948 cc, 2112 cc, and a 2304 cc.
 The Indenor engine was also used in dozens of other automobiles and light commercials as well as for marine applications.

 There were three petrol engines available in Europe, 1796 cc and 1971 cc four cylinder and a 2664 cc V6.
 The two-litre engine was also available with Kugelfischer mechanical fuel injection, first available on the earlier Peugeot 404.
 Gearboxes were either the BA7, four-speed manual or ZF three-speed automatic.
 Later pickup trucks in Europe gained a fifth gear.
 Export market vehicles had different variations available.
 The 504's engines and suspension were adapted on later models of the Paykan, the Iranian version of the Hillman Hunter.